aeos-0/Pokemon-Battle/README.md

-A completed project based off the previous iteration written in rust.
+A project based off the previous system written in rust.
 This uses CLI forms provided by the Huh framework made my charmbracelet.